Analyzing the Price-to-Earnings Ratio of ChargePoint Holdings Inc. (CHPT)

 CHPT) stock’s latest price update

-ChargePoint Holdings Inc. (NYSE: CHPT) has experienced a decline in its stock price by -0.23 compared to its previous closing price of 8.86.
-However, the company has seen a gain of 1.38% in its stock price over the last five trading days.
+The stock price of ChargePoint Holdings Inc. (NYSE: CHPT) has dropped by -0.70 compared to previous close of 8.60.
+Despite this, the company has seen a fall of -5.64% in its stock price over the last five trading days.
 Barron’s reported on 08/31/22 that ChargePoint’s Earnings Fell Short.
 The Stock Is Soaring Anyway.

 CHPT’s Market Performance

-ChargePoint Holdings Inc. (CHPT) has seen a 1.38% rise in stock performance for the week, with a -10.16% decline in the past month and a -20.29% plunge in the past quarter.
-The volatility ratio for the week is 4.27%, and the volatility levels for the past 30 days are at 5.32% for CHPT..
-The simple moving average for the past 20 days is -6.64% for CHPT’s stock, with a -29.45% simple moving average for the past 200 days.
+CHPT’s stock has fallen by -5.64% in the past week, with a monthly drop of -12.14% and a quarterly drop of -25.15%.
+The volatility ratio for the week is 3.36% while the volatility levels for the last 30 days are 4.94% for ChargePoint Holdings Inc. The simple moving average for the last 20 days is -8.20% for CHPT’s stock, with a simple moving average of -31.48% for the last 200 days.

 Analysts’ Opinion of CHPT